genealogy-umbria/genealogy-umbria.github.io/hamlets_list.md

 You can filter by **name** and **municipality**, and sort each column by clicking the headers.
 Coordinates link to Google Maps.

+If the place you want isn't here, it might be found in this [list from the 1971 census](https://lipari.istat.it/digibib/Censimenti%20popolazione/censpop1971/IST0007188VOLIII_frazioni_geografiche/IST0004590CP1971_fasc10_UMBRIA+OCRottimizz.pdf#page=11).

 ---

 <div id="filters">